PHPMessageBus/messagebus/README.md

 I'm assuming you're using some kind Service Container.
 Now it's time to register your CommandHandler.

-For instance, in a `Interop\Container` compliant Service Container, we can do this as follows:
+For instance, in a `Psr\Container` compliant Service Container, we can do this as follows:

 ```php
 <?php